 Register Online to Vote

 It’s easy to update your personal information in the voter registry anytime your information changes, i.e. you move to a new address or have a name change.
 Create your voter registration or update changes to your existing voter profile by visiting the Elections PEI Voter Registration Portal.
+(This portal is temporarily closed throughout the enumeration and election period).
+If you are not registered, you can still vote, you just need to register at the polling location in your district.

 Register in Person to Vote